miheretab/CakePHP-Gravatar-Helper/README.md

 ```
 See the PHPDoc in the code for other parameters you can use (including one to generate a full IMG tag)

-You can use it inside javascript also
+You can also use it inside javascript<br>
 include http://lig-membres.imag.fr/donsez/cours/exemplescourstechnoweb/js_securehash/md5.js
 and you can use it like this:
 ```javascript